mahesh430/aws-solution-architect-professional/notes.md

 You can create and configure network interfaces in your account and attach them to instances in your VPC.
 Your account might also have requester-managed network interfaces, which are created and managed by AWS services to enable you to use other resources and services.
 You can create a network interface, attach it to an instance, detach it from an instance, and attach it to another instance.
 The attributes of a network interface follow it as it's attached or detached from an instance and reattached to another instance.
 When you move a network interface from one instance to another, network traffic is redirected to the new instance.
 Each instance has a default network interface, called the primary network interface.
 You cannot detach a primary network interface from an instance.
 You can create and attach additional network interfaces.

+# Spot Fleet
+A Spot Fleet is a set of Spot Instances and optionally On-Demand Instances that are launched based on criteria that you specify.
+The Spot Fleet selects the Spot capacity pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.
+You can submit a Spot Fleet as a one-time request, which does not persist after the instances have been terminated.
+You can include On-Demand Instance requests in a Spot Fleet request.
+ ### Allocation Strategy Options

+The Spot Fleet uses various strategies to fulfill the Spot Fleet request efficiently:

+- **Lowest Price**: Launches instances in the AZs with the lowest Spot price first, helping to minimize costs.
+- **Diversified Instances across AZs**: Spreads instances across all selected AZs to maintain high availability and reduce the impact of interruptions in any single AZ.
+- **Capacity-Optimized**: Launches instances in the AZs with the most available capacity.
+This helps to optimize for capacity availability while still considering price.
+- **Capacity-Optimized with Prioritized Spot Pools**: Prioritizes instances in the Spot pools that have the most available capacity while also considering your price limits and instance type preferences.

+# Amazon Aurora

+1. **Auto-Failover and High Availability**:
+   - Amazon Aurora supports automatic failover within the same AWS Region.
+In the event of a primary instance failure, Aurora automatically promotes a read replica to become the new primary, ensuring minimal downtime.
+   - Failover typically occurs within 30 seconds or less, providing quick recovery and high availability for applications.
+   - Aurora's architecture with multiple copies of data across different Availability Zones (AZs) within a Region enhances fault tolerance and reliability.

+2. **Multi-Region Replication and Global Database**:
+   - Aurora supports cross-Region replication, allowing you to create read replicas in different AWS Regions for disaster recovery and geographical data locality.
+   - Aurora Global Database extends this capability further by enabling a single Aurora database to span multiple AWS Regions.
+   - Global Database manages replication across Regions automatically, ensuring data consistency and enabling low-latency access to data globally.

+3. **Performance and Scalability**:
+   - Aurora is designed for high performance and scalability, offering fast read/write operations and low latency.
+   - It uses a distributed, SSD-backed storage layer that automatically scales up to 64TB per database cluster without performance degradation.
+   - Compute resources (CPU and memory) can be scaled independently of storage, allowing you to adjust performance based on workload demands.

+These points highlight Aurora's strengths in providing robust, scalable, and highly available relational database capabilities on AWS, suitable for demanding applications and workloads.